A Talking Cat!?!

 A Talking Cat!?! is a 2013 American independent family comedy film directed by David DeCoteau and starring Eric Roberts as the voice of Duffy, the titular talking cat.
 The film was released direct-to-video on February 18, 2013 by Phase 4 Films.
+Critical reception was predominantly negative.

 Synopsis

 Duffy the cat is a cat that is capable of talking to humans, but only once per individual.
 While out walking, he comes across two families, both led by single parents.
 The wealthy Phil Barber recently sold his computer company in order to spend more time with his son Chris, who is largely indifferent about his dad's decision.
 He is more concerned about his crush on schoolmate Frannie, who has hired him as a tutor.
 Meanwhile, Susan is struggling to make ends meet as a caterer with her two children Tina and Trent.

 Duffy speaks to each person giving advice on their lives and worries.
 He manages to help Chris get together with Frannie, give Trent the confidence and guidance for his future, and directs Tina to read about the sale of Phil's company.
 This guides Tina to approach Phil about a computer program she created.
 Duffy also advises Phil to begin taking walks outside, knowing that this will likely lead to a romance between him and Susan.

 Despite these successes, Duffy forgets to talk to Susan.
 This results in her growing angry when she discovers that both of her children have neglected her instructions to stay at home and help her with baking cheese puffs and are instead at Phil's house baking cheese puffs.
 This causes a rift between Phil and Susan that is only mended after Duffy is hit by a speeding car and they must pair together with their children to find his magic collar.
 They find the collar and quickly bring it back to Duffy, saving his life in the process.